Catalytic flow with a coupled Finite Difference -- Lattice Boltzmann scheme: Introduction

 The article is structured as follows.
-In Sec.~\ref{sec:thermalmulticomponentmodel} the thermal multicomponent lattice Boltzmann model based on Ref.~\onlinecite{PhysRevE.89.063310} is introduced.
-In Sec.~\ref{sec:macroscopiclimit} the macroscopic limit of mass and energy transport of the model is shown.
-In Sec.~\ref{sec:implementation} we give a detailed description of our implementation and scrutinize the overall model by benchmarking the mass and thermal diffusivities in the multicomponent system.
-We furthermore simulate a thermal Couette flow for a mixture of gases and compare the results to the analytical solution.
-In Sec.~\ref{sec:fd-lbm} we present our model to simulate thermal diffusion through a solid-fluid interface by adding a finite difference (FD) solver for the heat equation in the solid.
-We exemplify our model with an enthalpy consistent simulation of a reactive flow through a packed-cubes model geometry in Sec.~\ref{sec:showcase}.
+In the following section, the thermal multicomponent lattice Boltzmann model based on Ref.~\cite{PhysRevE.89.063310} is introduced.
+Then, the macroscopic limit of mass and energy transport of the model is shown and we detail our implementation.
+We scrutinize our model by benchmarking the mass and thermal diffusivities in the multicomponent system and furthermore simulate a thermal Couette flow for a mixture of gases.
+In the section on the finite-difference lattice Boltzmann scheme, we present our model to simulate thermal diffusion through a solid-fluid interface by adding a finite difference (FD) solver for the heat equation in the solid.
+We exemplify our model with an enthalpy consistent simulation of a reactive flow through a packed-cubes model geometry.
 The surface of the cubes catalyzes the water-gas-shift reaction, the catalytic reaction of carbon monoxide and water to carbon dioxide and hydrogen.
 This reaction is of high relevance for the production of highly purified hydrogen gas for application in fuel cells.
-In Sec.~\ref{sec:conclusion} we conclude the paper and discuss limitations of the presented model in resolution and parameter space.
+The paper closes with our conclusions and a discussion on the limitations of the presented model in resolution and parameter space.